voltrb/docs/en/deployment/README.md

 # Volt Deployment

-This chapter highlights various deployment options of Volt for popular cloud providers.
+This chapter highlights various deployment options for Volt on popular cloud providers.